JoeMei0603/EST-Exercise1/Exercise_2/LongestIncreasingSubsequence/Documentation.md

 required for this invariant.

 ### Task 3: Testing Contracts
-We developed a suite of JUnit tests to ensure that the contracts of the FindDuplicate class are correctly enforced.
+We developed a suite of JUnit tests to ensure that the contracts of the LongestIncreasingSubsequence class are correctly enforced.
 These tests cover the following aspects extensively: (i) Validation of Normal Operation (Pre-Conditions Met) (ii) Confirmation of
 Exception Handling (Pre-Conditions Violated) (iii) Ensuring Post-Conditions Hold and (iv) Verification of Invariants.